What is a Patient Voices Group?

 Group member meet to talk about their personal experiences, opinions and ideas.
 There could are also usually visits from the Cleft Team and other health professionals.
 Groups are run informally and meet in a relaxed space in either the Hospital or somewhere close by.
 They are made up of around eight patients and parents.

-There are likely to be around four meetings a year and the groups are supported by the Regional Cleft Service and CLAPA’s Regional Coordinator or Volunteer Development Officer for the area.
+There are around four meetings a year and the groups are supported by the Regional Cleft Service and CLAPA’s Regional Coordinator or Engagement Officer for the area.

 Patient Voices Groups are currently active for the West Midlands Cleft Service and Cleft Net East (Addebrookes Hospital, Cambridge).